 More on Priority Pass

 Priority Pass is not just for North American lounges.
-The pass gives you access to over 1,300 lounges and airport experiences (including restaurants) around the world.
+It gives you access to over 1,700 lounges and airport experiences worldwide, including restaurants, spas, and other activities.

 Credit CardComplimentary Cardholder AccessNumber of Free Guests (when allowed by the location)Digital Priority Pass CardCard Annual FeeAuthorized User Lounge AccessAuthorized User Fee